Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

-\subsubsection{Averaged mutual information change}
+\subsection{Averaged mutual information change}

-The quasiprobability trajectory $\mathcal Q[\zeta]$ reduces to the probability trajectory $\mathcal P[\gamma]$ after marginalizing the stochastic variables $\{l,l',r,r'\}$, shown in Eq. (\ref{eq:P[gamma]}).
+The quasiprobabilistic trajectory $\mathcal Q[\zeta]$ reduces to the probabilistic trajectory $\mathcal P[\gamma]$ after marginalizing the stochastic variables $\{l,k,r,b\}$, shown in Eq. (\ref{eq:P[gamma]}).
 The trajectory $\mathcal P[\gamma]$ appears in the ordinary quantum fluctuation theorem within the two-point measurement scheme \cite{landiIrreversibleEntropyProduction2021}.
-Consider the stochastic entropy production of the system, given by $\sigma_S = \ln p_s + \ln p_n - \ln p_{s'} - \ln p_{n'}$.
+Consider the stochastic entropy production of the system, given by $\sigma_S \equiv \ln p_s + \ln p_n - \ln p'_{a} - \ln p'_{m}$.
 One can easily find that the averaged entropy production over the trajectory $\mathcal P[\gamma]$ is

 Different stochastic quantity can give the different averaged quantity.
 Here we set the stochastic entropy production $\sigma_S$ which gives the mutual information between the system and the environment established on the final state.